-Planning a Disney date together takes research.
+lanning a Disney date together takes research.
 This is especially true now that there are new tools for avoiding long lines at Walt Disney World.
-We've put together a guide on all the ways to avoid long lines at Walt Disney World, with some insider tips too.
+This guide covers the easiest ways to avoid long lines at Walt Disney World, with some insider tips too.

 FYI: Most of these time-saving steps involve spending extra money.
 However, there are three keys to avoiding long lines that do not involve spending extra money: